Elections in Croatia: Presidential elections

 The President of Croatia (officially the President of the Republic, Predsjednik Republike) is elected to a five-year term by a direct vote of all citizens, with a majority vote required to win.
 A runoff election is held if no candidate secures a majority in the first round.
 The presidential elections are regulated by the constitution and dedicated legislation; however, the latter only defines technical details, appeals and similar issues.
 Any citizen of Croatia, 18 or older, may be a candidate in a presidential election if the candidate is endorsed by 10,000 voters.
 The endorsements are required in the form of a list containing name, address, personal identification number and voter signature.
 The presidential elections are regulated by an act of parliament.
 Election silence is in force on the day of the elections and the previous day, ending at 7 in the evening as polling stations close; exit polls may be published after that time.

 Unless the presidential term is cut short by death, resignation or removal from office, resulting in an early election, the elections for President of the Republic are scheduled to take place every 5 years, with the incumbent having a possibility of re-election.
 The president is currently term limited to two 5-year terms.

-2019–20 presidential election
+2024–25 presidential election

 Next presidential election

 The next presidential election in Croatia is due to be held no more than 60 and no less than 30 days before the expiry of the incumbent president's term, as stated in the Constitution of Croatia.
 If the current president serves out his full term, which began on 19 February 2020 and lasts for 5 years, the election must be held on a date between 21 December 2024 and 20 January 2025.

-The incumbent, 5th president of the Republic, Zoran Milanović, is eligible to run for reelection to a second and final term.
-Another eligible candidate is the former 4th president of Croatia Kolinda Grabar-Kitarović.
-She narrowly lost the 2020 election to Milanović after serving one 5-year term and can therefore also run for reelection to a second and final term.
+After his victory in the 2024-25 election, 5th president Zoran Milanović became the 3rd president to be elected to a 2nd term in office.
+The only candidates eligible to run for a second presidential term are former presidents Ivo Josipović and Kolinda Grabar Kitarović.
+Both narrowly lost re-election in their respective campaign, with Josipović losing to Grabar Kitarović in 2015, and Grabar Kitarović losing to Zoran Milanović in 2020.
+Both are therefore eligible for a second term.